“Too big to fail” is an over-used phrase, but it’s relevant and appropriate in the case of power and utilities (P&U).

 How KPMG can help

-KPMG power and utility professionals have extensive experience in building more robust organisations and can help you:
+KPMG power and utility professionals have extensive experience in building more robust organizations and can help you:

-- Make resilience and trust foundations of your organisational strategy and value proposition
+- Make resilience and trust foundations of your organizational strategy and value proposition

 - Be agile and flexible in maintaining business outcomes after disruptive events